DevitoDbug/VisualBasic_Dashboard/README.md

-# Respensive dashboeard in visual basic
+# Responsive dashboard in visual basic